tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * Slide the Import/Export tab to Import.

-* Click on the dot menu to navigate to the `bird_song.csv` file on your computer.
+* Click on the dot menu to navigate to the `mortgage.csv` file on your computer.

 * Slide the Header tab to Yes.